fluent/m3-workshop-fluentcon/README.md

 ## About

-This repository contains all neccessary bits to run the M3 workshop stack locally.

-## Getting started
+This repository contains all neccessary bits to run the M3 workshop stack locally on either Mac or Windows.
+Before getting started with the workshop, make sure you have met the following prerequisites below.
+During the workshop, we will be following the steps using a three-node M3DB cluster.
+If you don't have the capacity avaiable for this, we have also created a single-node version to follow along for most of the steps.

+### Prerequisites

-Download [Docker Desktop](https://www.docker.com/products/docker-desktop) for Mac or Windows.
+- Download [Docker Desktop](https://www.docker.com/products/docker-desktop) for Mac or Windows.
 [Docker Compose](https://docs.docker.com/compose) will be automatically installed.
 On Linux, make sure you have the latest version of [Compose](https://docs.docker.com/compose/install/).

+- Adjust "Resources" in Docker to have at least 8 GB of memory.
+(If using the single-node M3DB cluster, setting it to 3 GB will be sufficient.)

-### Stack overview
+## Stack overview

 The stack consists of the latest versions of these components: